kbonnen/NeuromatchTeachingDemo/README.md

 # NeuromatchTeachingDemo Instructions

 As part of your application, we would like you to make a **4 minute video** that showcases your teaching.
 We don’t want you to spend too long making this video, certainly no longer than 1 hour.
 You are not competing against others.
 We want as many qualified TAs as possible.
 Instead you are demonstrating to us that you are ready to teach!
-You can see a sample teaching demo for a another topic [here](https://drive.google.com/file/d/1BsO8Itwfs1J1l7vHcOtjaljrX9hUjqIj/view).
+You can see a sample teaching demo for part of this tutorial [here](https://drive.google.com/file/d/1RJqaPmik0QLt_nrdDNIiTjpbwuqTC8Jr/view?usp=sharing) and for a basic computer science topic [here](https://drive.google.com/file/d/1BsO8Itwfs1J1l7vHcOtjaljrX9hUjqIj/view).

 During the Neuromatch Academy summer course you will be leading hands-on tutorials live with a small group of students.
-Of course, in the Teaching Demo recording there will be no live students.
-But we’d like you to teach as if there were a live audience (though you do not need to interact with this fake audience).
+At the end of each tutorial period you'll bring your whole group of students back for a short discussion, to review the answers to the tutorial and discuss further.
+Of course, in this teaching demo we're asking for there will be no live students.
+But we’d like you to review the an exercise in this tutorial (a,b,c, or d) as if there were a live audience (though you do not need to interact with this fake audience).

 In the remainder of this handout, we will provide a lesson plan / tutorial for ridge-regression, as well as detailed instructions about what we would like you to submit.